 Even if you do meet the eligibility requirements for these exclusions or deductions, you shall still need, in most cases, to file a tax return.
 Additionally, you may be required to file an FBAR and FATCA Form 8938.
 We will discuss these in future posts on this blog.

 Consequences for Failing to File your Tax Returns

 At a minimum, consequences may include the loss of your tax refund or a “failure to file” penalty which could increase your bill by as much as 25 percent.
 In the most serious of incidents, the IRS may investigate you as a criminal non-filer and, in order to collect on money owed, levy your property, including your home.
 Some non-filers end up in the clink.

-Typically, law firms, with associations with accountants will file your taxes for around USD 500 for each year.
-These firms, will often, provide a discount if you file multiple years and the multiple years contains, basically, the same information each year.
+Typically, law firms, with associations with accountants will file your taxes for you.
+These firms, will often, provide a discount if you file multiple years and the multiple years contain, basically, the same information each year.

 Sean’s profile may be found at: Sean C. Hayes

 - Filing your U.S. Taxes as an Expat in Korea: Foreign Earned Income Tax Exclusion